-Mammal trends to 2018
+Mammal trends to 2019

 BBS count data are used to calculate population trends for nine relatively widespread mammal species, shown below.
-These trends cover the period 1995–2018.
+These trends cover the period 1995–2019.

-In 2018, mammal data were recorded on 88% of the 4,022 BBS squares surveyed.
-In 2,980 squares, live mammals were seen and counted, 425 squares found no evidence of mammals and, on 148 squares, only indirect evidence was seen, such as field signs or via local knowledge.
+In 2019, mammal data were recorded on 90% of the 4,005 BBS squares surveyed.
+In 3,039 squares, live mammals were seen and counted, 417 squares found no evidence of mammals and, on 149 squares, only indirect evidence was seen, such as field signs or via local knowledge.

 Trends for herd mammals, for example, Red and Fallow Deer, should be interpreted with caution.
 This is because the presence or absence of a herd in a given BBS visit could heavily influence the overall trend for that species.

-More information on the mammals recorded during the 2018 BBS surveys can be seen in the latest BBS Report (pages 28-29).
+More information on the mammals recorded during the 2019 BBS surveys can be seen in the latest BBS Report (pages 28-29).